kristenvinh/Knit_Sweater_Recommender/README.md

 ```

 ## Usage
-1. Start the FastAPI server:
+1. Run the App:

 ```
-Bashuvicorn main:app --reload
+python main.py
 ```
-2. Open your browser and navigate to http://127.0.0.1:8000 to use the interface.
+2. Open the index.html file in the "frontend" folder in your browser.

+3. Upload a photo (sample photos avaiable in the 'example_photos' folder).

 ## Acknowledgments & References

 - The indexing strategies were modeled after code used in [Fashion Recommender system](https://github.com/sonu275981/Fashion-Recommender-system/).
 - Development: Front-end architecture and API integration were developed with the assistance of Google's Gemini AI.
-- Data Source: Pattern data and images provided via the Ravelry API.
+- Data Source: Pattern data and images provided via the Ravelry API.s